manolo/gwt-polymer-elements/README.md

 ## Demo
   http://vaadin.github.io/gwt-polymer/demo.html

-## Use the ready to use Polymer/Paper library for GWT
+## The ready to use Polymer/Paper library for GWT

 We have produced a `.jar` file which includes all the visual components of Polymer and Paper collections, so as you don't have to deal with the process of